 - Option A (Option 4 above): Edgar Road to A96 via Wittet Drive.
-(Amended to include only an on-line A96/Wittet Drive junction.) - Option B (Option 6 above): Edgar Road to A96 at Morriston Road Junction.
+(Amended to include only an on-line A96/Wittet Drive junction to avoid the need for property demolition.) - Option B (Option 6 above): Edgar Road to A96 at Morriston Road Junction.

-- 6.3.11.
+- 6.4.11.
 Following further investigation and discussions with Transport Scotland, it was clear that any acceptable junction solution for Option A would require the acquisition and demolition of property.
-On 3 February 2009 the Environmental Services Committee approved the inclusion of all acceptable options in any consideration of an A96 / Wittet Drive junction. (document reference A008 and A009) - 6.3.12.
-The Design Manual for Road and Bridges (DMRB) Scheme Assessment process (TD37/93 document reference C001) was used to develop the two route corridors.
+On 3 February 2009 the Environmental Services Committee approved the inclusion of all acceptable options in any consideration of an A96 / Wittet Drive junction. (document reference A008 and A009) - 6.4.12.
+The DMRB Scheme Assessment process (TD37/93 document reference C001) was used to develop the two route corridors.
 This nationally recognised three stage process considers the existing and proposed traffic conditions as well as an assessment of the engineering, environmental, traffic and economic aspects.

-6.3.13.
+- 6.4.13.
 The DMRB option assessment considered the two route corridors and investigated a number of solutions for each.
 Options A and B above, were identified at Stage 1 as the Urban (Inner) and Rural (Outer) routes respectively.
 These were compared with a "Do-Nothing" and a "Do-Minimum" option of minor improvements to the existing road network.
-The Stage 1 Main Issues report (document reference B004) was submitted to the Economic Development and Infrastructure Services (ED&IS) Committee on 24 August 2010 (document reference A013).
+The Stage 1 Main Issues report (document reference B004) was submitted to the Economic Development and Infrastructure Services (ED&IS) Committee on 24 August 2010 (document reference A013). - 6.4.14.
+During Stage 2 a value engineering exercise was carried out on the Rural (Outer) route and an amended corridor option was included for assessment and consultation.
+This was known as the Rural (Inner) option and its inclusion was approved by the ED&IS Committee on 19 October 2010 (document reference A014). - 6.4.15.
+In January 2011 a public exhibition was held outlining the options under consideration.
+These being: